MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/30_panels_and_clips.md

 ---

 Attach the door to the enclosure.
 To do this you will need to [pivot](https://imgur.com/pivot-Zei0mk9) the door into place such that the doornuts are located and then "close" it before attaching the hinges to the frame.
+Secure the hinge with M5 x 8 FHCS screws.

 ![](../img/30_s2.png)